theRealAph/ScopeLocals/README.md

 The value associated with an extent local variable is defined in the bottom most frame of some extent, and is accessible in every frame of that extent.
-The extent local is bound to the value.
+The extent local is *bound* to the value.

-###  Example use Of ExtentLocal (ServerFramework)
+###  Example use Of ExtentLocal

 The `ServerFramework` example described above can easily be rewritten to use class `ExtentLocal` instead of `ThreadLocal`.
 The `ServerFramework` will